nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

 Expiry Eliminator is a desktop app for managing the freshness of ingredients in your kitchen and the recipes you want to cook, optimized for use via a Command Line Interface (CLI).
-If you can type fast, Expiry Eliminator can help you manage your ingredients and recipes quickly.
+If you are a young adult living in your own home, and you can type fast, Expiry Eliminator can help you manage your ingredients and recipes.

 * Table of Contents
 {:toc}